NC State Community Standards

 - When sick, stay home from work or class.
 Before coming to work or class, self-assess your health daily for the following symptoms identified by the CDC.
 If you have symptoms, do not attend work or class, and contact your medical provider.
 Notify your instructor and/or supervisor if you need to miss class or work.

-- Follow all directions given by university officials and public health authorities, including those related to contact tracing, monitoring and adhering to self-quarantining requirements if you have possible COVID-19 symptoms and/or have been diagnosed with COVID-19.
+- Follow all directions given by university officials and public health authorities.
+This includes directions related to testing, contact tracing, and adhering to isolation and quarantine requirements if you have been diagnosed with COVID-19, have possible COVID-19 symptoms, or have been deemed a close contact of someone diagnosed with COVID-19.

-- Follow mass gathering limitations.
-Comply with all NC State limitations and protocols for gatherings on campus, and with the mass gathering limitations set by local or state officials (including the governor’s executive orders, requirements of the North Carolina Department of Health and Human Services, etc.).
+- Follow mass gathering limitations and protocols.
+Limit all in-person gatherings to the number of individuals specified by NC State and by local, state and national guidance (including the governor’s executive orders, requirements of the North Carolina Department of Health and Human Services, etc.).
+Face coverings and physical distancing are required for all attendees.
+These requirements apply to all university-hosted meetings and gatherings, as well as meetings and gatherings hosted by students and student organizations, regardless of whether they take place on campus or off campus.
 Students and student organizations that host or attend a gathering on or off campus in violation of these limitations are subject to disciplinary action.

 - All students (including student organizations), faculty and staff are expected to follow these standards both on and off campus.
 These community standards — as well as all other rules, practices and guidelines NC State has implemented to reduce the risk of COVID-19 — are supplemental and in addition to university policies, regulations and rules already in place.